 Table of ContentsShow

-The strongest heroes with unique abilities that would fit any faction team, across multiple in-game situations.
+These are the strongest heroes in the game.
+They have unique abilities that would fit any faction team, across multiple in-game situations.

 She’s the best healer in the game, capable of keeping your tank alive for a long time.
 She can also buff your main DPS character with offensive buffs — enough to even one-shot some of the game’s tougher enemies.